-- Telecommunications The main areas of focus in this sector will be widening access to broadband, the current level of competition, improving network quality and reliability, greater information transparency and improving the availability of consumer redress. - Electricity The main areas of focus in this sector will be conducting tariff reviews, analysis of the practicability of the existing tariff review framework, addressing the implications of developments e.g. introduction of electric vehicles, distributed generation etc., reduction of system losses, measures to address resilience and leveraging technology to offer consumers more choices, autonomy and information. - Water The main areas of focus in this sector will be the reduction of non-revenue water, regulation of private water and sewerage developments, development of a framework for Public-Private partnerships, support the implementation of the Water Sector Policy, assisting in the drafting of comprehensive sector legislation, the expansion of water supply and conduct tariff reviews. - Natural Gas and Petroleum Contingent on authorisation, the main areas of focus in this sector will be contributing to the development of a comprehensive legislative and regulatory framework, the formulation of a strategy for competition, and the development of transparent pricing in tandem with monitoring of the Petroleum and allied industries. - Consumer and Public Affairs The main areas of focus will be stakeholder engagement, education on emerging trends, monitoring of quality of service, research and analysis on private service providers and research and formulation of consumer policy
+- Telecommunications The main areas of focus in this sector will be the facilitation of widening access to broadband, the current level of competition, promotion of the availability of improved network quality and reliability, greater information transparency, and promotion of the availability of consumer redress. - Electricity The main areas of focus in this sector will be conducting tariff reviews, analysis of the practicability of the existing tariff review framework, addressing the implications of developments e.g. introduction of electric vehicles, distributed generation, etc., reduction of system losses, measures to address resilience and leveraging technology to offer consumers more choices, autonomy, and information. - Water The main areas of focus in this sector will be the promotion of initiatives to reduce nonrevenue water, regulation of private water and sewerage developments, development of a framework for Public-Private partnerships, support the implementation of the Water Sector Policy, assisting in the drafting of comprehensive sector legislation, promotion of initiatives to expand the water supply and conducting tariff reviews. - Natural Gas and Petroleum Contingent on authorisation, the main areas of focus in this sector will be contributing to the development of a comprehensive legislative and regulatory framework, the formulation of a strategy for competition, and the development of transparent pricing in tandem with monitoring of the Petroleum and allied industries. - Consumer and Public Affairs The main areas of focus will be stakeholder engagement, education on emerging trends, monitoring of quality of service, research and analysis on private service providers, and research and formulation of consumer policy